HenriqueBBrum/Network-Wide-Rule-Orchestrator/README.md

 mkdir ~/Documents/dataplane_parameters_evaluation
 ```

-Then,  enter the `dataplane_parameters_evaluation/` folder in the `testing/` directory, and run the following command in the terminal:
+Then, enter the `dataplane_parameters_evaluation/` folder in the `testing/` directory, and run the following commands in the terminal:
 ```
 cd Network-Wide-Rule-Orchestrator/testing/dataplane_parameters_evaluation
 ./evaluate_parameters ~/Documents/dataplane_parameters_evaluation